zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ### 5.1 Purpose

 Decoupling releases the Entity from its current reality.
-Before this phase, the Entity is bound to origin reality—subject to its causality, embedded in its fabric.
+Before this phase, the Entity is bound to origin reality, subject to its causality, embedded in its fabric.
 After this phase, the Entity belongs to **no reality**.

 **WARNING:** Completion of decoupling is the POINT OF NO RETURN.
 Once fully decoupled, origin branch is inaccessible forever.